aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.WebExtensions/_index.md

 linktitle: Aspose.Words.WebExtensions module
 articleTitle: Aspose.Words.WebExtensions module
 second_title: Aspose.Words for NodeJs
-description: "The aspose.words.webextensions module provides classes that allow to customize elements and attributes that extend the XML vocabulary for representing Office Add-ins."
+description: "The Aspose.Words.WebExtensions module provides classes that allow to customize elements and attributes that extend the XML vocabulary for representing Office Add-ins."
 type: docs
 weight: 270
 url: /nodejs-net/Aspose.Words.WebExtensions/
 ---

-The **aspose.words.webextensions** module provides classes that allow to customize elements and attributes that extend the XML vocabulary for representing Office Add-ins.
+The **Aspose.Words.WebExtensions** module provides classes that allow to customize elements and attributes that extend the XML vocabulary for representing Office Add-ins.